 As aforementioned, Huaca Huallamarca is located in the upscale San Isidro neighborhood.
 It offers a major contrast with the towering modern buildings and its pre-Columbian structure.
 The impressive pyramid rises up to 20 meters of elevation from ground level and it’s composed of an authentic architectural style.

-According to historians, it was built between 100 A.D. and 200 A.D. by a culture called Pinazo, originated in the central coast of Peru.
+According to historians, it was built between 100 and 200 A.D. by a culture called Pinazo, originated in the central coast of Peru.
 However, time after the dissolution of this civilization, it was occupied by the Lima, Huaura, Sicán, Chincha and Ychsma cultures in different periods.

 The site has an interesting structure, where the walls of the pyramids were constructed with small adobe bricks shaped like corn kernels, which indicates that it predates even the Lima culture.